janakamarasena/Sample-Issue-Template/.github/ISSUE_TEMPLATE/question.md

 ---
 name: ❓ Question
 about: Ask a question related to the product.
-We encourage to [join our Slack workspace](https://bit.ly/WSO2IS-Slack).
+We encourage you to join our Slack workspace | https://bit.ly/slackWSO2IS
 title: '[QUESTION]'
 labels: 'Type/Question'
 assignees: ''